scottmuc/scottmuc.github.com/source/_posts/2017-02-11-irish-whiskey-appreciation.markdown

 distillation isn't pure enough so this gets distilled again.
 When you read a label that says "triple distilled", it's because it was distilled in pot stills and you need that third distillation to really extract the cleanest distilate.
 Some whiskeys are known and enjoyed for being double distilled, but this usually isn't by design.
-It's most likely because of budget since the extra still does cost quite a bit.
+It's most likely because of budget since the extra still does cost quite a bit (again with the financial incentives).

 [pot-still-wiki]: https://en.wikipedia.org/wiki/Pot_still
 [column-still-wiki]: https://en.wikipedia.org/wiki/Column_still